♫ Listening to: Sea Blue by BLOXX ♫

 Did you know that boiling pasta in water colored with vegan food coloring completely converts the pasta into something unique?
 All pasta shapes and sizes work, but I have an affinity for bows (in case you hadn’t noticed).
 Unlike macaroni salad (that has a mayo-based dressing), this pasta salad has an italian dressing that’s light and flavorful, making this cold pasta salad a perfect summertime lunch or dinner.
 Letting the pasta salad chill in the fridge for an hour or two after you make it is the key to extra yumminess because the dressing has time to infiltrate the pasta and veggies.

 I made this pasta salad with bows and star shapes because it was for a sailor moon party, but you can make your colored pasta salad in less time if you don’t care about the star shapes.
 This recipe has modifications for both options, as well as substitutions for harder to find ingredients.
-If you like colorful picnic food, you might also like my hot dog on a stick and my colorful potato salad recipes.

 This recipe makes 8 cups of rainbow pasta salad.